trouch/CreawsomeMod/README.md

 ### Cura updates
 CreawsomeMod only supports Cura 4.
 Additionnal releases per Cura version will be published over the time as needed.

-### Retract speed limitation
-For most of Creality printer, the extruder feedrate is limited to 25mm/s !
-That makes any retract speed above that value capped at 25mm/s, reason CreawsomeMod blocks it.
-Beta 3 will fix it and provide start g-code to fix your extruder feedrate in a safety range.

 ### Ridiculous name/typo
 Yeah, it is a typo with the first beta !
 I admit and totally assume it as a non english native.
 True story : someone noticed it when it was time to change it, but I've been lazy in redoing the (ridiculous) splashscreen and actually found it fun somehow.
-But I'm open to suggestion, feel free to submit your ideas in the [open issue](https://github.com/trouch/CreawsomeMod/issues/25).

 ## Tuning Guide